MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/cost-price-resolution.md

 1. The system matches the combination of the **Role**, **Resourcing Company**, and **Resourcing Unit** fields in the estimate or actual context for **Time** against the role price lines on the price list.
 This matching assumes that you're using the standard pricing dimensions for labor cost.
 If you've configured the system to match fields other than or in addition to **Role**, **Resourcing Company** and **Resourcing Unit**, a different combination is used to retrieve a matching role price line.
 1. If the system finds a role price line that has a cost rate for the **Role**, **Resourcing Company**, and **Resourcing Unit** combination, that cost rate is used as the default cost rate.
-1. If the system can't match the **Role**, **Resourcing Company**, and **Resourcing Unit** values, it drops the dimension with the lowest priority, searches for role price lines that match for the other 2 dimension values, and continues to progressively drop dimensions until a matching role price row is found.
+1. If the system can't match the **Role**, **Resourcing Company**, and **Resourcing Unit** values, it drops the dimension that has the lowest priority, searches for role price lines that have matches for the other two dimension values, and continues to progressively drop dimensions until a matching role price row is found.
 The cost rate from that record will be used as the default cost rate.
-If the system does not find a matching role price row, then price will default to 0.
+If the system doesn't find a matching role price row, the price will be set to **0** (zero) by default.

 > [!NOTE]
 > If you configure a different prioritization of the **Role** and **Resourcing Unit** fields, or if you have other dimensions that have higher priority, the preceding behavior will change accordingly.
 The system retrieves role price records that have values that match each pricing dimension value in order of priority.
 Rows that have null values for those dimensions come last.